-In a multicenter, open-labeled, randomized extension trial (Amundsen et al., 2018, included in the 2012 ECRI report), the authors compared two-year outcomes of SNM to BTX for individuals with refractory UUI.
+In a multicenter, open-labeled, randomized extension trial by Amundsen et al., (2018{7}) , the authors compared two-year outcomes of SNM to BTX for individuals with refractory UUI.
 The trial began in February 2012 and ended in July 2016.
-In nine US medical centers, 386 women with ≥ six urinary urge incontinence episodes (UUIE) were assessed.
-Individuals were randomized to SNM (n= 194) or BTX 200 U (n=192) and were followed to assess AEs.
-Participants of the trial were considered clinical responders (CR) to treatment if they demonstrated ≥ 50% reduction in UUIEs after placement of SNM or after one month of BTX treatment.
-Reprogramming was allowed during the two years for SNM, after six months; two more BTX injections were permitted.
-The primary outcome was the change in mean daily UUIE over the two years, and secondary outcomes were results of no UUIE, ≥75%, and ≥ 50% UUI reduction.
+In nine U.S. medical centers, 386 women with ≥ six urinary urge incontinence episodes (UUIE) were assessed.
+Individuals were randomized to SNM (n = 194) or BTX 200 U (n = 192) and were followed to determine AEs.
+The trial participants were considered clinical responders (CR) to treatment if they demonstrated \geq 50% reduction in UUIEs after placement of SNM or after one month of BTX treatment.
+Reprogramming was allowed during the two years for SNM; after six months, two more BTX injections were permitted.
+The primary outcome was the change in mean daily UUIE over the two years, and secondary outcomes were results of no UUIE, \geq 75%, and \geq 50% UUI reduction.
 The Overactive Bladder Questionnaire Short Form, Urinary Distress Inventory short form, Incontinence Impact Questionnaire, Patient Global Impression of Improvement, Over-active Bladder Satisfaction of Treatment Questionnaire, and AEs were also utilized to assess outcomes.
 Over the two years, 58% of the SNM cohort required reprogramming, and 17% required three or more reprogramming.
-The SNM revisions rate was 3% at the two-year interval due to decreased efficacy.
-No difference in decreased mean UUIE for both groups over two years (-3.88 vs -3.50 episodes/d; mean difference = 0.38; 95% CI = -0.14 - 0.89; p = 0.2) was reported.
-The BTX group was more likely to experience complete resolution of UUI at the six-month mark (treatment difference = -18%; 95% CI= -29-6; p < 0.0001) and ≥ 75% reduction, treatment difference = -20%; 95% CI = -31--8; p=0.001).
+Due to decreased efficacy, the SNM revisions rate was 3% at the two-year interval.
+No difference in decreased mean UUIE for both groups over two years (-3.88 vs. -3.50 episodes/d; mean difference = 0.38; 95% CI = -0.14-0.89; p = 0.2) was reported.
+The BTX group was more likely to experience complete resolution of UUI at the six-month mark (treatment difference = -18%; 95% CI = -29-6; p < 0.0001) and \geq 75% reduction, treatment difference = -20%; 95% CI = -31- -8; p = 0.001).
 The differences between the groups decreased over time, with comparable rates of complete resolution (5% each) and 75% reduction (22% for BTX and 21% for SNM) at the two-year mark.
-Higher treatment satisfaction, and treatment endorsement was demonstrated in the BTX group (treatment satisfaction mean difference = -9.1, 95% CI= -14.4, -3.9; p< 0.001) (treatment endorsement mean difference = -12.2, 95% CI = -17.7 - -6.6; p< 0.001) according to OAB-SATq subscales.
-AE data was available for 328 out of 369 participants, with only UTI rates being clinically different between groups as the BTX group experienced more UTIs.
+Higher treatment satisfaction and treatment endorsement were demonstrated in the BTX group (treatment satisfaction mean difference = -9.1, 95% CI = -14.4, -3.9; p < 0.001) (treatment endorsement mean difference = -12.2, 95% CI = -17.7 - -6.6; p < 0.001) according to OAB-SATq subscales.
+AE data was available for 328 out of 369 participants, with only UTI rates being clinically different between groups ${\underline{\prime}}$ as the BTX group experienced more UTIs.
 The authors found no significant difference in symptoms specific to QoL measures, global improvement assessment, or AE subscales.
-The trial results demonstrated how both treatments evaluated had continued UUI improvement over two years, with reductions in average daily UUIE.
+The trial results demonstrated how both treatments evaluated had continued UUI improvement over two years, with reductions in average daily UUIE (Included in the 2012 ECRI report, the Tilborghs &